ProNeverFake/ProNeverFake/README.md

 ### Hi there 👋

 I'm Jicong Ao.
-But you will find me everywhere with handle name ProNeverFake or Blackbird.
-I am an Research Engineer at TeleAI.
+But you will find me everywhere with the handle name Blackbird.
+I am a Research Engineer at TeleAI.

 - 💻 Coding is a good way to talk.
-- 🔭 I’m currently working on simulation scene generation, demonstration generation and policy training based on the self-developed simulation platform.
+- 🔭 I’m currently working on simulation scene generation, demonstration generation, and policy training based on the self-developed simulation platform.
 <!-- - 🌱 I’m currently learning Node backend -->
 - 🌱 I’m interested in generalizable 3D generation for robot manipulation.
-- 👯 I’m looking to collaborate on opensource and group projects.
+- 👯 I’m looking to collaborate on open-source and group projects.

 <!-- ## Connect with me: